 Habitat: Prairie Violet is a plant of sun and well drained soils.
 It grows in prairies, and other mesic areas from fibrous roots and a thick rhizome.
 Partial sun is tolerated, particularly in late summer; extreme dryness is not tolerated.
 Propagation is usually by seed- which requires 60 days of cold stratification.
 Plants may not do well in close quarters with other species.
 A second bloom in September can occur.

 Names: Per Flora of North America V. pedatifida is considered the main species of Prairie Violet, with the synonym V. palmata var. pedatifida considered subsidiary to that name.
-Some authorities continue to list V. palmata var. pedatifida, as the species found in Minnesota, but the U of M Herbarium follows the Flora.
+Some authorities continue to list V. palmata var. pedatifida, as the species found in Minnesota, but the U of M Herbarium on their 2018 checklist follows the Flora.
 The genus Viola is the Latin name for various sweet-scented flowers.
 The older species name palmata, means 'palmate' like a stretched out hand.
 The name, pedatifida, means 'cut like a bird's foot', which reflects some of the common names due to the shape of the leaf sections resembling the spread claws of a bird's foot.
 The author names for the plant classification are: ‘G.Don’ refers to George Don (1798-1856) Scottish botanist who collected specimens in Brazil, the West Indies and Sierra Leone.
 His main publication was the 4 volume A General System of Gardening and Botany.
 Additional work was added by ‘Cronquist’ who was Arthur Cronquist (1919-1992) American botanist, specialist on composites, whose major work was on development of the “Cronquist System”, a taxonomic system for flowering plants, now widely adopted.

 Above: Prairie Violet flower with white in the throat, 3 lower petals bearded, and violet nectar guide lines on the lower petal.
 Photo ©Merle R. Black, Wisconsin Flora.
 Drawing demonstrating the fan-shaped arrangement of leaves from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.